 WHAT IS YCC?

-Youth Club Championships (YCC) is a national tournament that takes place early August in Minnesota.
+Youth Club Championships (YCC) is a national tournament that takes place in early August in Minnesota.
 Participating cities each send a boys’, girls’, and mixed team.
-We’re looking to send a U16 team this year, too.

 WHY IS YCC AWESOME?

 Playing for one of Colorado’s YCC teams is an incredible experience.
-You get to play alongside some of the best youth Ulimate players from around the Denver/Boulder metro-area.
+You get to play alongside some of the best youth Ultimate players from around the Denver/Boulder metro area.
 The coaching corps are highly experienced, passionate, and dedicated (and most of ‘em still play ultimate pretty darn well, too).
 The tournament itself is an amazing experience to play high-level ultimate with and against youth from all over the country.

 DO WE PRACTICE?

-To prepare for the high level of competition, we practice Thursdays (4:30-7:30) in Lakewood, and Sunday (4-7pm) in Lakewood (with a few special practices in Castle Rock!).
+To prepare for the high level of competition, we practice Thursdays (6 pm-dark) in Lakewood and Sunday (4:30-7:30 pm) in Lakewood.

 We are also providing multiple opportunities for players to develop cohesion before the Youth Club Championships!
 The big opportunities are: